 Are you nervous about taking your Skytrak outside?
 Using Skytrak at the driving range can be loads of fun and can enhance your golf simulation experience.
 Taking Skytrak out of the safe space of your home golf simulator can be nerve-wracking.
 We explain all the nuances of outside golf simulator use in this article and describe how you can best protect your beloved Skytrak while on the move.

-You can use Skytrak outside at the driving range and also in an outdoor home golf hitting area.
+You can use Skytrak outside at the driving range and also in outdoor home golf hitting areas.
 There are many nuances associated with outdoor golf simulator use, including lighting, alignment, and network connectivity.
 You also have to be confident in protecting and transporting your Skytrak.

 We cover 11 different considerations to make when taking your Skytrak launch monitor outside and also how to get the most from an outdoor golf simulation session.

 On this site, you’ll find articles on all aspects of building a golf simulator.
 I will also link to other sites where you can buy some of the simulator components.
 Some of these links may be affiliate links, which means if you click them I gain a small commission at no extra cost to you.
 This really helps out me and my site so thank you in advance!
 Alex @ MyGolfSimulator

 Using Skytrak Outside in a home hitting area

 Many golfers don’t have room for a golf simulator inside their home.